 Then for a quick trip to the local Walmart…all by myself.

 I am assuming we have all heard about or seen some very unusual scenes (which many laugh and poke fun at) reflecting the moral decline of our country.
 And today there were several very disturbing instances which would make many a parent’s heart feel threatened.

 I hope my face didn’t reveal the sadness that I felt.

 Today the challenges we face in this pagan culture became clearer to me, and it made me wonder how our children will navigate the years ahead.
-Today I had to ask myself if I had prepared them adequately for being able to share the Gospel with the lost and the hurting in such a Godless and God-hating world.
+Today I had to ask myself if I was preparing them adequately for being able to share the Gospel with the lost and the hurting in such a Godless and God-hating world.